kjare/SDM-project/SRSDocument.md

 ## Title:
-System Requirement Specification for Cdac Online Examination Portal.
+System Requirement Specification for CDAC Online Examination Portal.

 ## Team:
-Students, Administrators, faculty, director, exam co-coordinator
+Students, Administrators, Course faculty, Director, Exam co-ordinator.

 ## Objective:

-Now days, online exam system are web based examination system.
-The system will provide evaluation of student.
-I will show accurate result.
-It will reduce time and effort as compared to physical mode of examination.
-It will need less manpower and reduce paper work.
+Nowadays,online exam mode of examinations are web based system.
+This system will basically provide evaluation students.
+Online exams show accurate results.
+It will reduce time and effort as compared to physical mode of examination and comparatively need less manpower and reduce paper work too.

 ## Scope:

- You get instant result as soon as student completes their exam.
 Cheating is prevented as the questions are shuffled by server for each candidate.
 Student login credentials would be confidential as they will be encrypted.
-Candidates won’t be able to leave exam window otherwise they will get log out automatically.
+Candidates won’t be able to leave exam window otherwise they will get logged out automatically.

 ## Definitions:
 	Portal: Centralized online web based examination system